braathwaate/stratego/README.md

 usally completing about 6-8 ply depending on the speed of the desktop.

 Evaluation heuristic is based on material gained versus lost.
-An ai piece will generally avoid unknown and unmoved opponent pieces.
+An AI piece will generally avoid unknown and unmoved opponent pieces.
-If the ai piece is invincible, it will attack all unknown moved pieces.
+If the AI piece is invincible, it will attack all unknown moved pieces.
 Unknown pieces have a specified value, which is about equal to a Five, although this varies with play.